Miso: Creating koji

 A. oryzae is an aerobic fungus and is the most active fermenting agent in koji as it produces amylolytic, and proteolytic enzymes which are essential to creating the final miso product.
 Amylolytic enzymes such as amylase aid in the breakdown of starch in the grains to sugar and dextrin, while proteolytic enzymes such as protease catalyze the breakdown of proteins into smaller peptides or amino acids.
 These both aid in the enzymatic digestion of rice and soybeans.
 Depending on the strain of A. oryzae, the enzymatic composition varies, thereby changing the characteristics of the final miso product.
 For example, the strain used to create the sweeter white miso would likely produce a higher content of amylolytic enzymes, while comparatively, soybean miso might have a higher content of proteolytic enzymes.

 To create optimal conditions for enzymatic production and the growth of A. oryzae, the koji's environment must be carefully regulated.
 Temperature, humidity, and oxygen content are all important factors in maximizing mold growth and enzyme production and preventing other harmful bacteria from producing.
 Once the koji has reached a desirable flavor profile, it is usually mixed with salt to prevent further fermentation.

 Although other strains of fungi have been used to produce koji, A. oryzae is the most desirable because of several properties, including the fact that it does not produce aflatoxin.

 Storage and preparation

 Miso typically comes as a paste in a sealed container requiring refrigeration after opening.
 Natural miso is a living food containing many beneficial microorganisms such as Tetragenococcus halophilus, which can be killed by overcooking.
 For this reason, the miso should be added to soups or other foods prepared just before they are removed from the heat.
 Using miso without any cooking may be even better.
-Outside Japan, a popular practice is to add miso only to foods that have cooled to preserve kōjikin cultures in miso.
-Nonetheless, miso and soy foods play a large role in the Japanese diet, and many cooked miso dishes are popular.